johannschopplich/johannschopplich/README.md

 <br>

-I am a web developer/designer and pharmacist prior to that.
-Turning passion into profession was one of my life's best decisions.
+I am a full stack developer and pharmacist prior to that.
+Turning passion into profession as a career changer was one of the best decisions of my life.

 ### Projects